connergdavis/secure-ubuntu-server/index.md

 ## Chapter 5: File systems
 Hide process ID file descriptors in `/proc`, and set stricter default file and folder permissions.

-### **Objectives**
+### Objectives
 - [ ] Hide process files in `/proc`
+> In Linux, a file is created in `/proc` for every active process.
+By default, those are readable by all users.
+> We can change this behavior so only root can see them.
 - [ ] Set default permissions

-### **Why...**
-**Hide process files in `/proc`?** In Linux, a file is created in `/proc` for every active process.
-By default, those are readable by all users.
-We can change this behavior so only root can see them.<br>
-**Set default permissions?** The default permissions set for new files is quite permissive.
-Generally speaking most files can be limited to at least exclude other users.
+> The default permissions set for new files is quite permissive.
+Generally speaking most files can be limited to at
+> least exclude other users.
 If someone gains control of one account, the damage is heavily mitigated.
+- [ ] Update insecure permissions

 ### 5.0 Hide process files in `proc`
 Per [`man proc`](https://linux.die.net/man/5/proc), by default there is a file for every process running on the system inside `/proc/`, e.g., `/proc/1`, and that file happens to be readable by all users.

 ```bash
 echo -e "\nproc    /proc    proc    defaults,hidepid=2    0    0" | sudo tee -a /etc/fstab